peterferguson/v4/content/featured/Lancaster/index.md

 showInProjects: true
 ---

-My first masters thesis completed at [Lancaster University](https://www.lancaster.ac.uk/).
-The work investigates exotic group of particles called anyons, which could be used in [Topological Quantum Computation](https://en.wikipedia.org/wiki/Topological_quantum_computer).
+This thesis was completed at [Lancaster University](https://www.lancaster.ac.uk/).
+The work investigates an exotic group of particles called anyons, which could be used in [Topological Quantum Computation](https://en.wikipedia.org/wiki/Topological_quantum_computer).
-The plausiblilty of using these particles to perform such computations is investigated using [Topological Quantum Field Theory](https://en.wikipedia.org/wiki/Topological_quantum_field_theory)
+[Topological Quantum Field Theory](https://en.wikipedia.org/wiki/Topological_quantum_field_theory) is used to determine the likelihood of braiding these particles.
+Which is the crucial operation allowing the particles to faciliate quantum computations.